Woody Allen Fast Facts

 February 12, 1969-March 14, 1970 - "Play It Again, Sam," his second play, runs on Broadway with Allen in the lead.
 In 1972, he reprises his role in the movie adaptation.

-1978 - "Annie Hall (1977)" wins four Academy Awards: Best Picture, Best Director, Best Screenplay Written for the Screen and Best Actress.
+1978 - "Annie Hall" wins four Academy Awards: Best Picture, Best Director, Best Screenplay Written for the Screen and Best Actress.
 Allen earns two of the four Oscars as writer and director.
 He is also nominated for Best Actor, but does not win.

-1987 - Wins the Academy Award for Best Screenplay Written Directly for the Screen for "Hannah and Her Sisters (1986)."
+1987 - Wins the Academy Award for Best Screenplay Written Directly for the Screen for "Hannah and Her Sisters."
 He is also nominated for Best Director for the same film.

-1992 - His twelve-year relationship with actress Mia Farrow ends when she discovers his affair with her adopted daughter, 21-year-old Soon-Yi Previn.
+1992 - His twelve-year relationship with actress Mia Farrow ends when she discovers his affair with her adopted daughter, Soon-Yi Previn.
 Subsequently, allegations of sexual molestation are made by their adopted daughter, Dylan, 7.
 A two-year custody battle for their three children Satchel, Dylan and Moses ensues, which Farrow wins.

-April 1998 - His documentary, "Wild Man Blues (1997)," is released, showcasing Allen's love for the jazz clarinet and his association with the Eddy Davis New Orleans Jazz Band.
+April 1998 - The documentary, "Wild Man Blues," is released, showcasing Allen's love for the jazz clarinet and his association with the Eddy Davis New Orleans Jazz Band.

-2002 - Makes his only appearance at an Academy Awards ceremony, when he appeals for the continued use of New York as a setting for movies after the bombings of September 11, 2001.
+2002 - Makes his only appearance at an Academy Awards ceremony.
+He appeals for the continued use of New York as a setting for movies after September 11, 2001.

 February 1, 2014 - An open letter written by Dylan Farrow is published in the New York Times, recounting her allegation that Allen sexually assaulted her when she was a child.
-A representative for Allen releases a statement the next day, denying the charges, and that "he will be responding very soon."
+A representative for Allen releases a statement the next day, denying the charges.

-February 7, 2014 - Allen responds in an op-ed column released by The New York Times, blaming Mia Farrow's malevolence over their breakup as the reason behind the accusation that he molested Dylan.
+February 7, 2014 - Allen responds in an op-ed column released by The New York Times.
+He says the allegations are untrue and rooted in his acrimonious breakup with Mia Farrow.

-January 13, 2015 - Allen signs on to create a television series with Amazon Studios.

-September 30, 2016 - Allen debuts his first foray into television with the six-part series, "Crisis in Six Scenes," streaming on Amazon.
+September 30, 2016 - Allen's first video streaming series, "Crisis in Six Scenes" debuts on Amazon.com.